gggeek/ezab/README_ezmyreplay.md

 . when comparing performance across many benchmarking sessions, make sure that the database contents are identical.
 It is a good idea to dump the db at the beginning and reimport it before each benchmarking session
+. the full query log is loaded in memory by the php script.
+If the log is too big, the php memory limit might be reached.
+Increase memory_limit in php.ini if so

 Synopsis, options